The Ethics of Ambiguity

 published by Philosophical Library in 1948.
+This version is translated by Bernard Frechtman.

-The Ethics of Ambiguity (Pour une morale de l'ambiguïté) is Simone de Beauvoir's second major non-fiction work.
+The Ethics of Ambiguity (Pour une morale de l'ambiguïté) is Simone de Beauvoir's second major non-fiction work and a philosophical work of existentialist ethics.
 It was prompted by a lecture she gave in 1945, where she claimed that it was impossible to base an ethical system on her partner Jean-Paul Sartre's major philosophical work Being and Nothingness (L'Être et le néant).
-The following year, over a six-month period, she took on the challenge, publishing the resulting text first as installments in Les Temps modernes and then, in November 1947, as a book.
+The following year, over a six-month period, she took on the challenge, publishing the resulting text first as three installments in Les Temps modernes, (Sartre's Journal, which she also co-founded) in November 1947, as a book.The Ethics of Ambiguity follows the phenomenological tradition.